-4.2 This Directive requires member states to assess if all water courses and coast lines are at risk from flooding, to map the flood extent and assets and humans at risk in these areas and to take adequate and coordinated measures to reduce this flood risk.
-It also reinforces the rights of the public to access this information and to have a say in the planning process.
+4.2 The Directive required member states to assess if all water courses and coast lines are at risk from flooding, to map the flood extent and assets and humans at risk in these areas and to take adequate and coordinated measures to reduce the flood risk.
+It also reinforced the rights of the public to access this information and to have a say in the planning process.